cloud-bulldozer/k8s-netperf/README.md

 - `--json` will reduce all output to just the JSON result, allowing users to feed the result to `jq` or other tools.
 Only output to the screen will be the result JSON or errors.
 - `--clean=true` will delete all the resources the project creates (deployments and services)
 - `--prom` accepts a string (URL).
 Example  http://localhost:9090
-  - When using `--prom` with a non-openshift clsuter, it will be necessary to pass the prometheus URL.
+  - When using `--prom` with a non-openshift cluster, it will be necessary to pass the prometheus URL.
 - `--metrics` will enable displaying prometheus captured metrics to stdout.
 By default they will be written to a csv file.
 - `--iperf` will enable the iperf3 load driver for any stream test (TCP_STREAM, UDP_STREAM). iperf3 doesn't have a RR or CRR test-type.
 - `--uperf` will enable the uperf load driver for any stream test (TCP_STREAM, UDP_STREAM). uperf doesn't have CRR test-type.